Fetal Stroke and Hypoxic-Ischemic Encephalopathy (HIE)

-Fetal stroke, also known as a cerebrovascular accident or brain infarct, is a stroke that occurs between 14 weeks of gestation through labor and delivery.
-It is caused by blood supply to the brain becoming blocked or restricted.
-This restriction can be caused by anything that decreases blood flow, such as hypoxic ischemic encephalopathy (HIE), trauma, the formation of a blood clot inside a blood vessel, internal bleeding and hemorrhaging, and anything that occludes blood flow.
-When the blood supply to the brain becomes blocked, brain cells may die, which can result in a permanent brain injury.
-A fetal stroke can cause cerebral palsy, seizures, and intellectual disabilities.
+Fetal stroke (also known as a cerebrovascular accident or brain infarct) is a stroke that occurs between 14 weeks of gestation through labor and delivery.
+It is caused by blocked or restricted blood supply to the brain.
+This restriction can be caused by anything that decreases or occludes blood flow, such as hypoxic-ischemic encephalopathy (HIE), trauma, the formation of blood clots inside a blood vessel, or internal bleeding.
+When the blood supply to the brain becomes blocked, brain cells may die, which can result in permanent brain injury.
+A fetal stroke can cause cerebral palsy, seizures, and intellectual and/or emotional disabilities.

 Fetal stroke is one of the most common known causes of cerebral palsy in term and near-term infants.
-In addition, fetal stroke and hypoxic ischemic encephalopathy (HIE) often occur together.
-The following list includes common risk factors for and causes of a fetal stroke:
+Fetal stroke often occurs together with hypoxic-ischemic encephalopathy (HIE).
+Common risk factors for and causes of fetal stroke include:

-- Trauma.
-Trauma can be caused by a number of forces being exerted on the baby.
-These forces may be generated by the process of labor itself, and sometimes they are forces caused by those attempting to deliver the baby.
+- Trauma: The process of labor itself can cause trauma.
+Or, improper attempts to deliver the baby can cause trauma.
 Inappropriate use of vacuum extractors and forceps can cause severe brain damage from brain bleeds, contusions in the brain, stretching and tearing of blood vessels and brain tissue, and compression of the brain with changes in blood flow.
 Trauma also may occur from the cumulative effect of prolonged periods of contractions and pushing, forcing the baby’s head and brain repeatedly against the mother’s pelvis.
 All of these traumatic events can cause a stroke.
-In addition, trauma can cause the formation of blood clots inside blood vessels (thrombosis), which can lead to a stroke.
+Trauma can also cause the formation of blood clots inside blood vessels (thrombosis), which can lead to a stroke.

-- Premature rupture of the membranes.
-This is when there is rupture of the membrane of the amniotic sac and chorion more than one hour before the onset of labor.
-A prolonged rupture of the membranes is when the amniotic sac is ruptured or leaking for more than 18 hours before the onset of labor.
-The longer the membranes are ruptured, the higher the chances that the unborn baby will become infected and the placenta will develop an infection called chorioamnionitis.
-Prenatal infections can lead to fetal stroke.
+- Premature rupture of the membranes: When the membranes of the amniotic sac and chorion rupture more than one hour before the onset of labor.
+The longer the membranes are ruptured, the higher the chances that the placenta and baby will get an infection, which can lead to stroke.
+Prolonged rupture of the membranes is when the amniotic sac is ruptured or leaking for more than 18 hours before the onset of labor.

-- Chorioamnionitis.
-This is an inflammation of the fetal membranes (amnion and chorion) due to a bacterial infection.
-When this infection occurs, treatment needs to begin immediately because the baby is at risk for meningitis and brain bleeds, which can cause a stroke.
-Typically, antibiotics are administered and the baby is delivered immediately by C-section.
+- Chorioamnionitis: Chorioamnionitis is inflammation of the fetal membranes (amnion and chorion) due to bacterial infection.
+Delivery by C-section and postnatal treatment with antibiotics need to occur immediately because the baby is at risk for meningitis and brain bleeds, which can cause a stroke.

-- Gestational diabetes.
-Women with gestational diabetes are at a higher risk for having a macrosomic baby (baby’s weight is >4000 grams, about 8.8 pounds), which occurs because of the increased blood glucose and insulin levels, which stimulate fetal growth.
-When a baby is large, it may make vaginal delivery more difficult.
-This may prompt the physician to utilize a vacuum extractor or forceps for assistance in the delivery, which can increase the likelihood of trauma to the baby.
-Gestational diabetes also may cause reduced uteroplacental perfusion (RUPP).
-RUPP is a serious condition that affects blood flow between the mother and baby.
-RUPP is a reduction in the flow of fluids, including blood, to and from the placenta.
-This leads to a condition called endothelial dysfunction, in which the flat cells that line the blood vessels are damaged, causing hardening and thickening of the arteries.
-The result is hypertension (abnormally high blood pressure), which is a life-threatening condition for both the mother and baby.
-Furthermore, RUPP can cause preeclampsia, another very serious condition.
+- Gestational diabetes: Women with gestational diabetes are at a higher risk for having a macrosomic baby (baby’s weight is >4000 grams; ~8.8 pounds), which occurs because increased blood glucose and insulin levels stimulate fetal growth.
+Large babies make vaginal delivery more difficult, which may prompt physicians to use a vacuum extractor or forceps, which can increase the risk of trauma to the baby.
+Gestational diabetes also may cause reduced uteroplacental perfusion (RUPP), which reduces the flow of fluids (including blood) to and from the placenta.
+This leads to endothelial dysfunction, where the flat cells that line the blood vessels are damaged, causing hardened, thickened the arteries.
+The result is hypertension (abnormally high blood pressure) or preeclampsia, which can be life-threatening for both the mother and baby.
 Both hypertension and preeclampsia can cause the baby to have a stroke.

-- Fetomaternal hemorrhaging.
-This is profuse bleeding that causes the baby to be deprived of blood and oxygen, which can cause a stroke.
-Placental abruption and neonatal alloimmune thrombocytopenia (NAITP) are conditions that can cause fetomaternal hemorrhaging.
+- Fetomaternal hemorrhaging: This is profuse bleeding that causes the baby to be deprived of blood and oxygen, which can cause a stroke in the baby.
+Placental abruption and neonatal alloimmune thrombocytopenia (NAITP) can cause fetomaternal hemorrhaging.

-- Placental thrombosis.
-This is when there is intravascular coagulation (blood clotting) that occurs in the placenta and veins of the uterus.
-This can cause a stroke because it obstructs blood flow.
+- Placental thrombosis: This is when intravascular coagulation (blood clotting) occurs in the placenta and veins of the uterus, obstructing blood flow.

-- Twin to twin transfusion syndrome.
-This occurs when blood moves from one twin to the other, which may cause both twins to have problems that can cause a stroke.
+- Twin to twin transfusion syndrome: This is when blood moves from one twin to the other.
+This may cause both twins to have problems that can cause a stroke.

 Risk Factors for Fetal Stroke

-Other disorders that may increase the risk of fetal stroke include the following:
+Other disorders that may increase the risk of fetal stroke include:

 - Cardiac disorders, including congenital heart disease, patent ductus arteriosus and pulmonary valve atresia.

-- Infection leads to a hypercoagulable state and has been found to be a risk factor for cerebrovascular disease.
+- Infections that lead to a hypercoagulable state have been found to be a risk factor for cerebrovascular disease.
 Central nervous system infection and systemic infection are perinatal risk factors.

-- The mother has congenital heart disease, an autoimmune disorder, a coagulation disorder or anticardiolipin antibodies.
+- Maternal health conditions: Congenital heart disease, autoimmune disorders, coagulation disorders or anticardiolipin antibodies.

 Signs and Symptoms of Fetal Stroke

-Symptoms of a fetal stroke may not show up until months or years after the stroke occurred.
-In some cases, the child develops normally, but at a much slower pace, and the child exhibits developmental delays.
-A baby who suffered a more serious stroke with more brain damage may experience seizures.
-Signs and symptoms of fetal stroke include the following:
+Other symptoms of a fetal stroke may not show up until months or years after the stroke occurred.
+In some cases, the child develops normally (but at a much slower pace), in a condition called developmental delay.
+Signs and symptoms of fetal stroke (other than seizures) include: